Kos Dodecanese, Greece Travel Guide

 Ensure you have all necessary documentation readily available and secured.

 A Smartphone camera often suffices.
-For higher quality, consider a Compact mirrorless camera or DSLR.
+For greater quality, consider a Compact mirrorless camera or DSLR.
 A Waterproof camera or Case is handy for water activities.
 Always pack extra batteries and memory cards.
 A Portable charger or Power bank is a wise accessory.

 Ferryhopper or Go-ferry for real-time ferry schedules.
 XE Currency for quick currency conversions.

 Protect yourself from powerful sunlight and common mosquitoes.
 Bring high-SPF, broad-spectrum Sunscreen (SPF 30 or higher) and reapply frequently.
 Pack After-sun lotion to soothe skin.
-Use Insect repellent with DEET or picaridin for effective mosquito protection, especially in the evenings.
+Use Insect repellent with DEET or picaridin for effective mosquito protection, notably in the evenings.

 For hiking, pack a Daypack for water and snacks.
 Sturdy Hiking shoes are important.
 Trekking poles are optional for uneven trails.